-JPSS, for information about studying in Japan's universities and graduate schools. > News／Useful information for studying abroad > Guide for Studying Abroad in Japan > International Students Job Search Guide > Japanese Proficiency Level
+JPSS, for information about studying in Japan's universities and graduate schools. > News／Useful information for studying abroad > Guide for Studying Abroad in Japan > International Students Job Search Guide > Qualifications and Japanese language testing for international students

 Currently, it has become a subject of discussion to make English as a common language within a company but adoption of such is exceptionally few.
 Most Japanese companies accept international students who have graduated in Japan and have sufficient Japanese ability.
 The Japanese proficiency level objectively shows qualification and thus becomes an important factor.